 Use your lights courteously – turn your headlights on one hour before sunset to make it easier for other drivers to see you in early twilight.
 Keep your headlights on at least one hour after sunrise.
 Refrain from flashing your high beams at a vehicle with its high beams on, this will only increase the chance that two drivers will not be able to see.
 In fog, use only your low beam headlights; high beams reduce your own ability to see and may temporarily blind other drivers.
 If your vehicle is equipped with fog lamps, use them with your low beams only when there is fog or inclement weather.

 Make it easy for others to see you – be sure all exterior vehicle lights work properly.
-In case of a vehicle breakdown, pull completely off the road beyond the end of the guardrail, if possible, and turn on emergency flasher.
+In case of a vehicle breakdown, pull completely off the road beyond the end of the guardrail, if possible, and turn on the emergency flasher.

 Avoid glare – instead of looking at oncoming headlights, look toward the right side of the road and watch the white line marking the outside edge of the traffic lane.
 When headlights from vehicles following you reflect in your rearview mirror, use the “day-night” feature on the mirror or adjust your mirror to cut out as much of the light as possible.